For Our Community Members

 For Our Students

-Herstory Writers Workshop and the Humanities Institute at Stony Brook University are excited to bring back this very popular offering to join forces with our current online writing circle for environmental justice, climate action and hope, as we provide a wider umbrella for stories of that will give a new shape to the healing of our communities, spirits, and land.
+Herstory Writers Workshop and the Humanities Institute at Stony Brook University are excited to join forces with our current online writing circle for environmental justice, climate action and hope, as we provide a wider umbrella for stories of that will give a new shape to the healing of our communities, spirits, and land.

 Regeneration, Resilience and Rebirth